Celestica Q1 2023 Financial Results and Conference Call Thursday, April 27, 2023

-/EIN News/ -- TORONTO, April 05, 2023 (GLOBE NEWSWIRE) -- Celestica’s (TSX: CLS) (NYSE: CLS) first quarter financial results and conference call will take place on Thursday, April 27.
+TORONTO, April 05, 2023 (GLOBE NEWSWIRE) -- Celestica's CLS CLS first quarter financial results and conference call will take place on Thursday, April 27.
 The conference call start time is 8:00am ET.
 Financial results will be released after market close on Wednesday, April 26.

 Participants are invited to join the live webcast at: https://viavid.webcasts.com/starthere.jsp?ei=1608155&tp_key=5db3909c35